khaors/geocompr/main.md

 <p class="caption">(\#fig:routes)Routes along which many (200+) short (<5km Euclidean distance) car journeys are made (red) overlaying desire lines representing the same trips (black).</p>
 </div>

+There are many benefits of converting travel desire lines into likely routes of travel from a policy perspective.

 ## Nodes on the transport system